Andreas Soller

 Overview

 In 1996 Béla H. Bánáthy proposed the divergence-convergence model in his book “Designing Social Systems in a Changing World”.
-This design process model became popular when it was enhanced and published by the British Design Council as Double Diamond model in 2005.

 • Convergent thinking refers to having fully understood the options and hence, to be able to make a choice.